asonty/ngs_highlights/README.md

 NGS Highlights in this repo, and by using the `team_` and `season_` arguments, we can filter the list down.

-Lamar Jackson had some ridiculous plays in his MVP season, so let’s look at the Ravens’ highlights from 2019:
+Lamar Jackson had some ridiculous plays during his MVP season, so let’s look at the Ravens’ highlights from 2019:

 ``` r
 highlights <- fetch_highlights_list(team_ = "BAL", season_ = 2019)